-127. New York State Agencies and Political Subdivisions

-Description: Exempt from tax is the State of New York, or any of its agencies, instrumentalities, public corporations, or political subdivisions where it is the purchaser, user, or consumer, or where it is a vendor of services or property of a kind not ordinarily sold by private persons.
+125. New York State Agencies and Political Subdivisions Citation: Section 1116(a)(1) Effective Date: August 1, 1965 Description: Exempt from tax is the State of New York, or any of its agencies instrumentalities public corporations or political subdivisions agencies, instrumentalities, public corporations, or political subdivisions where it is the purchaser, user, or consumer, or where it is a vendor of services or property of a kind not ordinarily sold by private persons.

-128. Industrial Development Agencies
+126. Industrial Development Agencies

-Citation: Section 1116(a)(1), and General Municipal Law Article 18-A

-Effective Date: May 26, 1969
+Citation: Section 1116(a)(1), and General Municipal Law Article 18-A Effective Date: May 26, 1969